widberg/kasm/README.md

 Instructions are (1 word | 4 bytes | 32 bits) long.

 Addresses are stored inline with the instruction.
-Bits used for the address fieldS may not be used for the instruction fields.
+Bits used for the address fields may not be used for the instruction fields.

 ```text
 |------DDDDDDDDDDDDDDDDDDDDDDDDDD| Direct Address Absolute